angangwa/uk-postcodes-parsing/README.md

 - Utilities to validate postcode
-- Updated to May 2023: Validate postcode against ~1.8M UK postcodes from the ONS Postcode Directory
+- Updated to November 2024: Validate postcode against ~1.8M UK postcodes from the ONS Postcode Directory

 ## Usage